koraxkorakos/primordial/README.md

 features larger preexisting unit libraries provide (For a list see earlier efforts).
 However, you are welcome to add these by providing code.

-For a full blown implementation of compile time physical units have a look at the proposed C++ Standard library addition for units (scheduled for C++ 2026, if accepted).
+For a full-blown implementation of compile time physical units have a look at the proposed C++ Standard library addition for units (scheduled for C++ 2026, if accepted).

 Aims